elboletaire/Watimage/about/index.md

 modified: 2015-09-20
 ---

-Watimage started in 2011 as a CakePHP component that just crop and rotate images.
+Watimage started in 2011 as a CakePHP component that only was able to crop and rotate images.
 Currently is a vendor class with multiple image manipulation methods that you can add to any PHP project.